A Theory of Auditability for Allocation Mechanisms: Priority-Based Allocation

-The class of DA-representable mechanisms includes a large subclass (but not all) of the Preference Rank Partitioned rules studied by \cite{ayoade/papai:23}.
-In particular, DA-representable rules cover all the ARs, the Secure Immediate Acceptance mechanism \citep{dur/hammond/morrill:19}, the class of First-Priority-First mechanisms \citep{pathak/sonmez:13}, and French-priority mechanisms \cite{bonkoungou:17}.

-Before stating our main general result in this section, we introduce one more definition.
-For a given $(P,r)$, we say that an outcome $\omega$ is \textbf{stable} if there are no two individuals $i,j \in \mathcal{I}$ and object $o \in \mathcal{O}$ such that (1) $o P_i \omega(i)$, (2) $\omega(j) = o$, and (3) $r_{io} > r_{jo}$.
-Here is an important implication of the DA-representation: if a $\varphi$ is DA-representable through a mapping $\tau$, then for any problem $\theta = (P,r)$, then the outcome $\varphi(P)$ is stable at problem $(P,\tau(\theta))$.
-This observation follows directly from the definition of DA-representability and stability of the DA \citep{gale/shapley:62}.
+Before stating the main result of this section, we introduce a few more definitions.
+For a given $\theta = (P,r)$, we say that an outcome $\omega$ is \textbf{stable} at problem $\theta$ if there are no two individuals $i,j \in \mathcal{I}$ and an object $o \in \mathcal{O}$ such that (1) $o P_i \omega(i)$, (2) $\omega(j) = o$, and (3) $r_{io} > r_{jo}$.
+Here is an important implication of the DA-representation: if $\varphi$ is DA-representable through a mapping $\tau$, then for any problem $\theta = (P,r)$, the outcome $\varphi(\theta)$ is stable at $(P,\tau(\theta))$.\footnote{That is, in our definition stability can also hold with respect to modified priorities and is thus a generalization of the standard stability notion from \citep{gale/shapley:62} or notion of fairness in school choice \citep{balinski/sonmez:99,abdulkadiroglu/sonmez:03}.
+For related ideas that build on generalizing stability in this way, see, for instance, \cite{ayoade/papai:23}, \cite{dur2022deduction} or \cite{afacan2013alternative}.} This observation follows directly from the definition of DA-representability and stability of the DA with respect to any input of preferences and scores \citep{gale/shapley:62}.